Curriculum®, in a nutshell

 There are many, many ways to accomplish these components.

-add "Choice" it doesn't have to be for every learning
+add Choice, remember it doesn't have to be in every learning

 objective.
 Look for places to add choice whenever possible.

 Start by adding a choice in homework one day this week, or a